princessble/Blessing-Trivia-Game-Quiz/README.md

 ## 🙌 Acknowledgments

 Special thanks to my mentor Julia for her valuable mentoring sessions, and guidance throughout the development of this project.

 I would also like to express my gratitude to the following:

-- **FontAwesome**: A huge thanks to FontAwesome for providing, the fantastic icons that enhance the visual appeal of this project.
+- **FontAwesome**: A huge thanks to FontAwesome for providing the fantastic icons that enhance the visual appeal of this project.
 - **GitHub**: Many thanks to GitHub for hosting this project, and enabling collaborative development.

-- **Limerick ETB**: I am grateful to Limerick ETB for providing me, with this wonderful opportunity to learn and create.
+- **Limerick ETB**: I am grateful to Limerick ETB for providing me with this wonderful opportunity to learn and create.

-- **Code Institute**: Special thanks to Code Institute for offering a rich, and comprehensive curriculum that guided me in building this project.
+- **Code Institute**: Special thanks to Code Institute for offering a rich and comprehensive curriculum that guided me in building this project.

 Your contributions and support have been instrumental in making this project a reality.

 ## 📄 License